Dissimilatory nitrate reduction to ammonium: Ecological role

-Unlike denitrification, which removes reactive nitrogen from the system, dissimilatory nitrate reduction to ammonium conserves nitrogen within the system.
-Since DNRA takes nitrate and converts it into ammonium, it does not produce N2 or N2O.
-Consequently, DNRA recycles nitrogen rather than causing N-loss, which leads to more sustainable primary production and nitrification.
+Unlike denitrification, which removes reactive nitrogen from the system under gaseous form (as N2 or N2O), dissimilatory nitrate reduction to ammonium conserves nitrogen as dissolved species within the system.
+Since DNRA takes nitrate and converts it into ammonium, it does not produce N2 or N2O gases.
+Consequently, DNRA recycles nitrogen rather than causing gaseous-N loss, which leads to more sustainable primary production and nitrification.

 Within an ecosystem, denitrification and DNRA can occur simultaneously.
 Usually DNRA is about 15% of the total nitrate reduction rate, which includes both DNRA and denitrification.
 However, the relative importance of each process is influenced by environmental variables.
 For example, DNRA is found to be three to seven times higher in sediments under fish cages than nearby sediments due to the accumulation of organic carbon.

-Conditions where dissimilatory nitrate reduction to ammonium is favoured over denitrification in coastal ecosystems include the following:
+Conditions where dissimilatory nitrate reduction to ammonium is favoured over denitrification in marine coastal ecosystems include the following: